skypjack/entt/docs/md/resource.md

 Set aside the part of the API that this class _shares_ with a map, it also adds something on top of it in order to address the most common requirements of a resource cache.<br/>
-In particular, it doesn't have an `emplace` member function which is replaced by `load` and `force_load` instead (where the former loads a new resource only if not present while the second triggers a forced loading in any case):
+In particular, it does not have an `emplace` member function which is replaced by `load` and `force_load` instead (where the former loads a new resource only if not present while the second triggers a forced loading in any case):